All about F-1 Student Visa

-Please remember that SOLEX College staff members are employees of the school and not DHS.
-We are, like you, subject to the agency's rules and regulations.
-DHS has granted us permission to enroll F-1 international students as long as we abide by their regulations, therefore we cannot accommodate requests that are outside of these regulations.
+Please remember that staff members are employees of the school and not DHS.
+They are, like you, subject to the agency's rules and regulations.
+DHS has granted your school permission to enroll F-1 international students as long as it abides by their regulations, therefore they cannot accommodate requests that are outside of these regulations.

 Maintaining F-1 Student Status (current students only)

 Below are some important guidelines to help you maintain your status.
 Failure to comply with any of these regulations may negatively affect your status as an F-1 student in the United States.